gearz-lab/hypersonic/readme.md

 application niche.
 If we're talking about a CRM, for instance, there will probably be entities for Customer, Organization, Lead and Sale.
 The universe of entities that the user can manipulate is called the `Application Domain`.

-Fortunately, virtually every *data-centric business application* share most of it's DNA, regardless of the application domain.
+Fortunately, virtually every *data-centric business application* share most of their DNA, regardless of the application domain.
 It doesn't matter which entities the application handles, there's always a plethora of common problems that have to be tackled: